 1980 saw a change in direction when he spent 2 years travelling the world, visiting Europe, Africa, Asia, Australia, the South Pacific and the Americas, taking pictures along the way.

 During his time in India, meetings with Tibetan refugees led to a chain of events that completely changed his working life.
-In 1983 Neil was commissioned to spend one year visiting 23 Tibetan settlements, documenting refugee life in India & Nepal after 25 years in exile.
+In 1983 Neil was commissioned to spend one year documenting refugee life in 23 Tibetan settlements in India & Nepal; this was to commemorate the 25th anniversary of their flight from the brutal Chinese occupation of Tibet.
 From this he produced an exhibition "Remember Tibet" which was shown in the UK and Europe.

 In Switzerland the exhibition was opened & blessed by H.H. the Dalai Lama.